cleft lip/cleft palate program

 specialty care for children with cleft lip/cleft palate

-At Dayton Children’s, our cleft lip/cleft palate team provides comprehensive, multidisciplinary care for children with cleft lip, cleft palate or other craniofacial conditions, such as Pierre Robin sequence, craniostenosis and velopharyngeal insufficiency.
+At Dayton Children’s, our cleft lip/cleft palate team provides comprehensive, multidisciplinary care for children with cleft lip and/or cleft palate.
 These children have complex medical needs that affect many aspects of life, from eating to hearing to speech.
 Close follow up and care coordination are essential!
 Our care coordinator, Melissa Hines, is available by phone to answer your questions and provide you with the support you need.

 Many of our families receive benefits from the State of Ohio’s Children with Medical Handicaps Program (BCMH).
 We follow BCMH care guidelines, which means children receive consistent, well-coordinated therapy that is covered by their BCMH insurance.
 When patients turn 21, we help them transition to an adult care provider.